If you have low porosity hair, you know how frustrating it is to sit through the constant barrage of hair advice that doesn't work for your hair type.

 8. What naturals call low porosity, hairdressers call resistant.

 Ever been told by a hairdresser that your hair is 'resistant'?
 That's what many in the haircare industry call low porosity hair.
+Very low porosity hair is also sometimes called 'moisture resistant' in the natural hair world.

 These hair types are the ones that are slow to take up colour, perms or relaxer, because their cuticle simply won't let them in.
 Porous or high porosity hair is the opposite: it not only sucks up moisture really fast, it processes really quickly, too.